haet/wp-html-mail/readme.txt

 == Changelog ==

+= 3.0.5 =
+* Fixed a notice about REST endpoint
+* jQuery fixes for WP 5.6
+* fixed a warning initializing options with Polylang enabled

 = 3.0.4 =
 * added an option to disable overriding the sender by default (can still be enabled for individual plugins)